 Is Preschool Too Early to Diagnose ADHD?

 ADHD is traditionally diagnosed after age 6.
-But if your preschool student is abnormally hyperactive or impulsive, new evidence suggests you might consider an evaluation at 5 years old.
+But if your preschool student is abnormally hyperactive or impulsive, new evidence suggests you might consider an ADD evaluation at 5 years old.

 When Morrison discussed John’s hyperactivity and impulsive behavior with his doctors, her concerns were dismissed.
 “He’s just an active boy,” they said.

 “One pediatrician said, ‘Even if he has ADHD, there’s nothing we can do for ADHD in children under 5,'” recalls Morrison.
 “That’s like saying, ‘Your son has a serious illness, but we can’t treat it for another two years.’
 What was I supposed to do in the meantime?”
 The family moved to another part of the state when John was five years old, and, by chance, their new pediatrician was an expert in ADHD.
 She had been diagnosed with ADHD herself and had raised a son with the condition.

 “At John’s checkup, she was taking a medical history and John was, as always, unable to sit still.
 She stopped and asked, ‘Have you had him tested for ADHD?’
 I started to cry.
 I thought, ‘Oh, thank God.
 Someone else sees it,'” says Morrison.
 “After years of being told by relatives that I needed to discipline him more, after years of feeling physically and mentally exhausted, and thinking I was a horrible parent, someone realized what we were dealing with.”